Code-Institute-Submissions/Stream3-GIT/README.md

 @pp >> Account app and User Authentication: this app is responsible for User Authentication using email and password.
 	- Views contains login, logout, register and Profile page.
 		-> Login area presents unique pages that just users logged in can view: profile page, posts and possibility to new posts with polls and logout option.
+	- backends.py: this file is responsible to allow/disallow login and will hold our code to check if the email and password are correct.
 	- The AbstractUser brings user attributes
 	- The User Manager controls registration
 	- The django_forms_bootstrap renders the form on the register page.